VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 - “If you already have significant experience writing proofs, including inductive proofs, this book may be too easy for you.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=14&annotation=ER26QPFL))

 ### For instructors
-- “a central goal is to explain the process of proof construction clearly to students who can’t just pick it up by osmosis.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=14&annotation=5C5R3DDP))
+- “a central goal is to explain the process of proof construction clearly to students who can't just pick it up by osmosis.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=14&annotation=5C5R3DDP))
 - “it includes only core concepts and a selection of illustrative examples” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=14&annotation=VGGRZLZQ))

 ## (1) Math Review